MBN 2023 Course Notebook

-Materials, resources, and homework posted below will be available for until June 2023.
+Materials, resources, and homework posted below will be available until June 2024.

 Questions?
 Reach out to firstname.lastname@example.org

 Presentations Getting to Know You (PDF) Partnering and Managing by Network (PDF) Course Overview (PDF) Optional Homework: Complete the MbN Scavenger Hunt (PDF) Build Your Network (PDF) Additional Resources: Video/Podcast: Social Network Analysis with Liz Madison Podcast:...